atmoswing/atmoswing-user-manual/docs/app-viewer/usage.rst

 .. |icon_preferences| image:: img/icon_preferences.png
    :align: middle

-The results are first explored through the main interface on a map.
-Different graphs are then available to view more details.

-It is possible to open |icon_open_s| several model results, but they must have the same base date.
-If forecasts corresponding to a date (or time) other than the files already opened are loaded, they will be closed.
+It is possible to open |icon_open_s| several forecast files, but they must have the same reference date (issued at the same lead time).
+If forecasts corresponding to another date (or time) are already opened, they will be closed.

 .. |icon_open_s| image:: img/icon_open.png
    :width: 32